kleinerman/dobie/docs/front_end_specs.rst

 If all the passages of a zone is selected, an "access" or the necessary "limited access" should be sent to the server for each passage of the zone.

 If an entire organization is selected, all the above should be repeated for each person of the organization.

+An entire organization can be selected and an entire zone too.